 Only have the LED interior lighting replaced or repaired by customer service or other suitably trained professionals.

-- NOTICE: Appliance must only be used using original manufacturer accessories or using accessories from other providers approved by the manufacturer.
-The user bears the risk of using accessories which are not approved.
+NOTICE: Appliance must only be used using original manufacturer accessories or using accessories from other providers approved risk of using accessories which are not specific advice in the other chapters: approved.